Nan Goldin: After the Ballad

 The photographs show a transition through Goldin's travels and her life.
 Most of her Ballad subjects were dead by the 1990s, lost either to drug overdose or AIDS; this tally included close friends and often-photographed subjects Greer Lankton and Cookie Mueller.
+In 1989, six days after Mueller's death, Goldin's show "Witnesses: Against Our Vanishing" opened in New York.
+The series was a multi-artist show at Artists Space.
+The show dealt frankly with issues related to living and dying with HIV/AIDS.
+On its opening night, demonstrators protested against censorship outside.

+Goldin exhibited a series of cibachrome prints of Mueller in 1990.
+Pace/MacGill published the series as a book the same year.

 In 2003, The New York Times nodded to the work's impact, explaining Goldin had "forged a genre, with photography as influential as any in the last twenty years."
 In addition to the Ballad, she combined her Bowery pictures in two other series: I'll Be Your Mirror and All by Myself.

 Beside the Ballad, Goldin's work series are most often presented in the form of a slideshow, and have been shown at galleries, museums, photo and film festivals.
 The main themes of her early pictures are love, gender, domesticity, and sexuality.
 She has affectionately documented women looking in mirrors, girls in bathrooms and barrooms, drag queens, sexual acts, and the culture of obsession and dependency.
 In the book Auto-Focus, her photographs are described as a way to "learn the stories and intimate details of those closest to her".
 The book speaks of her uncompromising manner and style when photographing acts such as drug use, sex, violence, arguments, and traveling and references one of Goldin's photographs "Nan One Month After Being Battered, 1984" as an iconic image which she uses to reclaim her identity and her life.

 Goldin's work since 1995 has included a wide array of subject matter: a collaborative book project with Japanese photographer Nobuyoshi Araki; New York City skylines and uncanny landscapes; people (notably in water) and her lover, Siobhan; and babies, parenthood and family life.

 In 2000, her hand was injured and she currently retains less ability to handle a camera.